linkorb/objectstorage/README.md

 # ObjectStorage library

-Use this library to support object storage in your applications
+ObjectStorage library for your cloud-based applications.

 ## Object Storage vs a normal file system